Kerbas-ad-astra/SMURFF/README.md

 		* Because the corresponding version of Cryogenic Engines was released for KSP 1.1.2, **this version and later versions are not compatible with KSP 1.0.5, 1.1.0, or 1.1.1.**
 	* Handles the tankResourceMassDivider variable from the generic IFS patch.
 	* Lithium tanks now get buffed.
+* 2016 05 XX (1.5): Ore Rly?
+	* Ore tanks are now adjusted, baselined against 55-gallon drums.
+	* Compatible with tank types included in Near Future Construction 0.6.2.
+	* Added new "Extras" folder for patches that are too part-specific to be included in the main distribution.
+The first Extra patch is for the CryoX and soft tanks from Ven's Stock Revamp.
+I make no promises about their balance when used with CryoTanks or other fuel-switching plugins...

 ##Roadmap

-As I get the time, I'll publish to CurseForge and CKAN.
+As I get the time, I'll publish to CurseForge.

 If you find any classes of parts (i.e. anything that can be described by using Module Manager to filter by module, resource, mass, etc.) that get horribly mistreated, I'll make an adjustment.
-That being said, I'm not planning to make special patches for parts that are already themselves outliers -- the whole point of SMURFF is to avoid that level of complication.
+That being said, I'm not planning to include special patches for parts that are already themselves outliers in the main distribution (although I *might* add some to the "Extras" folder) -- the whole point of SMURFF is to avoid that level of complication.

 ##Credits